I wrote the following post in 2018.

 I haven’t been successful at meditating religiously because in the chaos of daily life, acting from a place of stillness all the time feels rather futile or worse, almost impossible.

-I am working to accomplish it in a way that I can be at peace, be relaxed and not churning unpleasant emotions when life chooses to take its natural course.
+I am working to accomplish it in a way that I can be at peace, be relaxed and not churn unpleasant emotions when life chooses to take its natural course.

 This has been a BIG win for me.